libp2p/docs/content/reference/glossary.md

 libp2p uses the DHT as the foundation for one of its [peer routing](#peer-routing) implementations, and systems built with libp2p often use the DHT to provide metadata about content, advertise service availability, and more.

+### Connection

+TODO: define libp2p connection & link to interface-connection.
+Link to multiplexing.

+### Dial

+The process of opening a libp2p connection to another peer is known as "dialing", and accepting connections is known as ["listening"](#listen).
+Together, an implementation of dialing and listening forms a [transport](#transport).

+### Listen

+The process of accepting incoming libp2p connections is known as "listening", and it allows other peers to ["dial"](#dial) up and open network connections to your peer.

 ### Multiaddress

-A `multiaddress` (often abbreviated `multiaddr`), is a convention for encoding multiple layers of addressing information into a single path structure.
+A `multiaddress` (often abbreviated `multiaddr`), is a convention for encoding multiple layers of addressing information into a single "future-proof" path structure.

 For example: `/ip4/127.0.0.1/udp/1234` encodes two protocols along with their essential addressing information.
 The `/ip4/127.0.0.1` informs us that we want the `127.0.0.1` loopback address of the IPv4 protocol, and `/udp/1234` tells us we want to send UDP packets to port `1234`.

 Things get more interesting as we compose further.
 For example, the multiaddr `/p2p/QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N` uniquely identifies my local IPFS node, using libp2p's [registered protocol id](https://github.com/multiformats/multiaddr/blob/master/protocols.csv) `/p2p/` and the [multihash](#multihash) of my IPFS node's public key.
 For more on peer identity and its relation to public key cryptography, see [PeerId](#peerid).

 Let's say that I have the peer id `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N` as above, and my public ip is `7.7.7.7` (not my real IP, sadly).
-I start my libp2p application and listen for connections on port `4242`.
+I start my libp2p application and listen for connections on TCP port `4242`.

 Now I can start handing out multiaddrs to all my friends, of the form `/ip4/7.7.7.7/tcp/4242/p2p/QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`.
+Combining my "location multiaddr" (my IP and port) with my "identity multiaddr" (my libp2p `PeerId`), produces a new multiaddr containing both key pieces of information.

-Now not only do they know where to find me, anyone they give that address to can verify that the machine on the other side is really me, or at least, that they control the private key for the peer id `QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N`.
+Now not only do my friends know where to find me, anyone they give that address to can verify that the machine on the other side is really me, or at least, that they control the private key for my `PeerId`.
 They also know (by virtue of the `/p2p/` protocol id) that I'm likely to support common libp2p interactions like opening connections and negotiating what application protocols we can use to communicate.
 That's not bad!

 This can be extended to account for multiple layers of addressing and abstraction.
 For example, the [Circuit Relay](#circuit-relay) implementation encapsulates the path of the relay into a new multiaddr that combines the public location of the relay with the [PeerId](#peer-id) of the peer on the other end of the circuit.